andrew-a-hale/ABN.jl/README.md

 # ABN Microservice
-A small project to learn Julia and constrast with dotnet.
+A small project in Julia to constrast with dotnet.
 This microservice has the following features;
 - Validate ABNs
 - Create ABNs from ACNs or from random seed